AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

         - Run Sparse Noise
         - Run a go/No go exp

-- Pipeline integration capabilities
+##### Pipeline integration capabilities
   - Bonsai should be compatible with our behavior hardware (lick spouts, running wheels, etc.) and our hardware control packages (such as daqmx)
   - We should be able to make a portable hardware configuration using Bonsai.
-  - Evaluate how hardware configuration parameters will be saved (port number and device address for instance).
+  - We should evaluate how hardware configuration parameters will be saved (port number and device address for instance).
   - Scripts should be able to reference input/output components by an informative name (for instance, lick_line_status or reward_siganl, not NI device 1, input 0.)
-  - Insights on how to do this could be gathered by looking at the recent IBL integration with Bonsai (see github repository below).

   - We need to start scripts from wse/mouse director
   - We need to be able to poll for status (15 or 20 things)
   - We need Bonsai to publish stats along the way (to accumulator)

- - Performance evaluation
+##### Performance evaluation
   - Performance levels (in terms of temporal precision) should be compatible with behavior experiments, including visual stimulus presentation
-  - BonVision’s stimulus warping functions properly as documented in BonVision’s documentation and warping does not impair display performance beyond our QC criteria.
+  - We should check that BonVision’s stimulus warping functions properly as documented in BonVision’s documentation and warping does not impair display performance beyond our QC criteria.

 ## Methods